oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5flows.md

-## Task 1: Log in to the Oracle GoldenGate deployment console
+## Step 1 - Log in to the Oracle GoldenGate deployment console

 1. Log in to Oracle Cloud Infrastructure, open the navigation menu, and then select **GoldenGate** from the **Oracle Database** services.